rgrannell1/caeser/README.md

 }
 ```

-~30,000 plaintext matching sentences from War & Peace (a suitably large book) were encrypted with CC, as were a
+~30,000 plaintext matching sentences from "War & Peace" (a suitably large book) were encrypted with CC, as were a
 roughly equal number of random ascii-strings.
-Using genetic algorithm to approximate what range of entropies a non-random
+Using a genetic algorithm to approximate the range of entropies a non-random
-cyphertext holds, an attacker can break semantic security with roughly ~90% advantage.
-This failure alone is enough to make CC
+cyphertext holds an attacker can break semantic security with roughly ~90% advantage.
+This alone is enough to make CC
-insecure, but there are several others that are fun to exploit.
+insecure, but there are several others fun exploits against CC.

 ### Decrypting the Message

-By finding the pre-image and image of any character in any plaintext/Cyphertext pair we can completely break CC.
+By finding the pre-image and image of any character in any plaintext:cyphertext pair we can completely break CC.
 CC cyclically
 permutes `A_i` to` A_j`, so for any cyclic permutation `a_i = a_(j+c)` implies `A_i = A_(j+c)`, where the shift `c` is `i-j`.
 In other words, finding the mapping of a single character of our choice gives us the decryption key to the CC cypher.

-If we have access to a handful of cyphertexts of English-language plain-texts we can again use the non-uniform distribution
+If we have access to a handful of cyphertexts from English-language plaintexts we can again use the non-uniform distribution
 of characters in CC cyphertexts to out advantage.
-The most common character in War & Peace is an empty space, so the most common
+The most common character in "War & Peace" is an empty space, so the most common
-character in the cyphertexts must be the encrypted space-mark.
+character in the cyphertexts must be the encrypted space character.
 After finding the shift between the empty space and its image it is
-trivial to decrypt any future cyphertexts using that shift.
+trivial to decrypt the other characters, and any future cyphertexts using that shift.
 [2]

 ```
 2DBTQHSX^FHUDR^V@X^SN^BNMROHQ@BXl^3GD^LHFGSX^FNCR^CDEDMC^SGDD_